Domestic Violence Action Month promotes awareness for one month, but your support keeps the fight against DV happening for the other 11. Thank you!

 We had small but enthusiastic groups attend our book club/soup suppers and were grateful for this time to share.

-Thank you to the university students who helped transform downtown (pictured, right).
+Thank you to the university students who helped transform downtown (pictured, right and below).

 Earlier in the month, another group helped a client clean, paint, and repair her new house.